CompuTec/computec-docs/docs/appengine/administrators-guide/configuration-and-administration/configuration.md

     If a suitable user does not already exist, create a **new user** account.

 9. Set up and configure **background processing** within the SAP environment.
-AppEngine allows to create plugins with jobs that reacts on various event from SAP Business One.
+CompuTec AppEngine allows to create plugins with jobs that reacts on various event from SAP Business One.
 To be able to achieve this procedure needs to be added into SBO_SP_POSTTRANSACTIONNOTICE.
-This procedure is responsible for storing events that will be consumed by AppEngine to trigger jobs.
+This procedure is responsible for storing events that will be consumed by CompuTec AppEngine to trigger jobs.

     ![Background Processing](./media/configuration-and-administration/background-processing.png)